-An all too rare development opportunity for the conversion of the predominantly two storey substantial traditional stone barns at Trewince Farm into three 3 bedroom residential units, together with courtyards, modern farm buildings and land, in all just over 1 acre.
+An all too rare development opportunity for the conversion of the predominantly two storey substantial traditional stone barns at Trewince Farm into two - three 3 bedroom residential dwellings, together with courtyards, modern farm buildings and land, in all just over 1 acre.

 Convenient location close to the popular Stithians Lake and within easy commuting distance of Falmouth, Penryn, Helston, Redruth and the City of Truro.

 Stithians 1 mile * Rame 1½ miles * Stithians lake 3½ miles

 Tremough University Campus, Penryn 4 miles * Perranwell Station 4½ miles